Azathothas/Stars/README.md

 - [ice-wzl/Hacknetics](https://github.com/ice-wzl/Hacknetics) – Contained is all my reference material for my OSCP / Red Teaming.
 Designed to be a one stop shop for code, guides, command syntax, and high level strategy.
 One simple clone and you have access to some of the most popular tools used for pentesting.
 - [iglunix/iglunix](https://github.com/iglunix/iglunix) – Linux (and other kernels) distro with no GNU components
 - [iglunix/rust-bootstrap](https://github.com/iglunix/rust-bootstrap) – Scripts for bootstrapping LLVM/Musl rust from GNU/Musl official builds
+- [ilikenwf/apt-fast](https://github.com/ilikenwf/apt-fast) – apt-fast: A shellscript wrapper for apt that speeds up downloading of packages.
 - [illvart/termux-alpine](https://github.com/illvart/termux-alpine) – Bash script for installing Alpine Linux in Termux - 100 MB.
 - [infrastlabs/docker-headless](https://github.com/infrastlabs/docker-headless) – Remote Desktop with Docker: XRDP/NOVNC/PulseAudio.
 (Xfce, Mate, Cinnamon, Gnome, Plasma) MultiScreen Support!
 - [internetwache/GitTools](https://github.com/internetwache/GitTools) – A repository with 3 tools for pwn'ing websites with .git repositories available